ute decker, updated august 2014

 and finally while everything seems to be labeled ‘eco’ these days – to find out which products are truly economical to run and sustainably produced – the ethical consumer magazine – - has a wealth of reviews and ethical buyer guides ranging from energy, telephones, broadband, cleaning products, light bulbs to ethical finance. their website is always my first port of call.

-the previous seminar was fully booked... thus pioneer and the most knowledgeable person in all things ethical jewellery and myself, will be running again our in-depth 4-hour
+pioneer & most knowledgeable person in all things ethical jewellery and myself, regularly run an in-depth 4-hour

 in the meantime